LostInVelvet/Referral-Contest-Update-Bot-for-Beermoney/README.md

 This is a bot made for /r/beermoney on reddit.
 It will automatically choose winners for their referral contest.

+# Notable Features

+* New links or text can be added, or old links can be removed from the post at any time.
+The bot copies the post right before editing each time.
+* Old contest entries are saved to the disk, and then deleted from the spreadsheet.
+* Error messages are sent via the reddit messaging system and stored in a file.
+* Each referral link is tested to see if it works.
+If it does not work, the bot will test up to 100 entries in attempts of finding a working link.
+* If no valid referral link can be found, the old referral link and winner will be left in the posts and the moderator will be notified.

 # Current Bugs
 * None that I know of!